Investment Banking (IB) is one of the most coveted career options if you love finance.

 If that is also not possible then try to join a Big 4 in their valuation team.

-The last resort would be to get into audit and upskill yourself.
-Learn financial modelling so that whenever an interview or opportunity arrives you can showcase your skills and get through.
+The last resort would be to get into an audit and upskill yourself.
+Learn financial modeling so that whenever an interview or opportunity arrives you can showcase your skills and get through.
 And then transition into investment banking.

 If none of these works out, try to get an MBA from a good college.
 The chances of getting into Investment Banking through College placements are quite strong.

 For a B.Com graduate, what do you think would be a more suitable path to get into Investment Banking?

 Aditya: For a B. Com graduate who is not a CA, there are a few investment banks hiring junior analysts.
 Small domestic investment banks also hire junior analysts or research analysts.

 I suggest you get into a role that pays less but learn on the job as well as out of the job.